-BUT…that does not mean I have to abandon meringue entirely for I’ve always loved plain and simple meringue cookies.
+I decided I didn’t have to abandon meringue entirely because I’ve always loved plain and simple meringue cookies.
 The crunchy exterior belies the pillowy soft interior that literally seems to melt in your mouth.
 I haven’t made meringue cookies in several years and was inspired to do some again by, of all things, a chocolate chip cookie.
 That’s right!

-Meringues cookies are actually so easy to make; making them green was easy too and truthfully the star and the ‘ornaments’ came together quickly; they are just some melted white chocolate that is piped and in the case of the star, dusted with gold glitter.
+Meringues cookies are so easy to make; making them green was just as easy and the star and the ‘ornaments’ came together quickly; they are just some melted white chocolate that is piped and in the case of the star, dusted with gold glitter.
 The proof was, as they say, ‘in the pudding’ and they gave that great light taste I love with just a hint of white chocolate; just as elegant to eat as they look on the table.

 I have to admit I had some fun playing with the finished cookie.
 I have my own vintage set of holiday houses (well, 25+ years old at least) and I thought it would be fun to use one of my favorites as a prop.
 I don’t get the set out every year but now that I’ve done one…I want more.
 If you stop by, take a peek; maybe you’ll find a hidden treat!